Hurricane Dolly (2008): United States

 In the United States, President George W. Bush declared 15 counties of Texas as a federal disaster area.
 Hurricane Dolly is considered to be the most destructive hurricane to hit the Rio Grande Valley in 41 years; the last such storm was Beulah in 1967, but Beulah was not more damaging; it was just deadlier.
 It was the worst hurricane to hit Brownsville since 1980's Allen.
+Official NHC Tropical Cyclone Report notes storm surge of up to 4 ft at South Padre Island.
 No deaths were reported as a result of the storm, but one boy was injured after falling seven floors from a condominium balcony in South Padre Island.
 Early on July 23, an apartment complex roof partially collapsed in South Padre Island.
 Power was knocked out to more than 13,000 customers in Cameron County, Texas and 15,100 in Hidalgo County, Texas.
 Sustained winds were estimated at 100 mph with gusts of 120 mph when Dolly made landfall.
 Dolly's strongest winds and heaviest rains were generally on the left or south side of the eyewall.
 The winds blew signs off of many hotels.
 Residents of Brownsville reported downed tree limbs, among other small damages.
 In addition, at least two tornadoes were reported in San Patricio County, well to the north of the landfall location.
 One of them uprooted trees and knocked over several roofs and weak structures.
 By noon on July 23, the storm had left 36,000 customers in south Texas without electric power, a number that rose to 61,000 by 3:00 p.m, and to 122,800 by 6:00 p.m.
 At the height of the disaster, some 155,000 homes were without electricity.
 The damage in South Texas was much more destructive than what was predicted.
 Dozens of homes and businesses were destroyed with hundreds more damaged, and the storm surge caused many boats to be brought onshore, some into homes.